blat-blatnik/GPU-Life/README.md

 > .. with conventional algorithms, it is impractical to even see the hour changing ..

-That just rubbed me the wrong way, I had to proove it otherwise.
+And that just rubbed me the wrong way, I had to proove otherwise.
 This program does **not** use the complicated [Hashlife](https://conwaylife.com/wiki/HashLife) algorithm.
 It uses shaders running on the GPU to update the cells in the Game of Life massively in parallel.
 It takes roughly 3 minutes to see 1 hour changing on the clock when running on a mobile GTX 1050, I would definitely call this _usable_.

 ![digital clock]()